 Your child is unique with his/her strengths, talents and aspirations.
 At Lambeth Academy we care that your child is happy, builds good relationships, feels nurtured and thrives.

-Each key stage is overseen by an Assistant Principal: Year 7, Miss Vicky Lester; Years 8 & 9, Mr Andrew Hogarth; Years 10 & 11, Mr James Potter.
+Each key stage is overseen by an Associate Vice Principal.
 They have an overview of the students in their section and are responsible for their pastoral care and academic progress, supported by Heads of Years and Tutors.
-The pastoral system is overseen by The Vice Principal, Mr Nicholas Heard.
+The pastoral system is overseen by the Vice Principal.

 To ensure consistency of care the student’s Form Tutor usually remains with them through each Key Stage, changing as the student moves up to the next Key Stage.
 Every Form Tutor is responsible for the supervision, guidance and care of the student in his/her tutor group.
 With an overview of the students in their form, both pastorally and academically, they are aware of individual circumstances and needs.
 They work to ensure that all students are as happy and successful as they can be.